piquet8/exp_ass2/README.md

 # How to run the program
 ## Requirements
 For run this project you will need the following packages:
-- *armor server* you can find the installation procedure here: https://github.com/EmaroLab/armor
+- **armor server** you can find the installation procedure here: https://github.com/EmaroLab/armor

 ARMOR is the management system we use for our ontology in a ROS system

-- *ROSPlan* you can find it here: https://github.com/KCL-Planning/ROSPlan
+- **ROSPlan** you can find it here: https://github.com/KCL-Planning/ROSPlan

 ROSPlan framework provides a generic method for task planning in a ROS system

-- *rt2_packages* you can find it here: https://github.com/CarmineD8/rt2_packages
+- **rt2_packages** you can find it here: https://github.com/CarmineD8/rt2_packages

-You should find these packages already installed in this docker workspace: https://hub.docker.com/r/carms84/exproblab
+This package provides within it the *motion_plan* package that implements the *go_to_point* nodes used for robot motion

-this package provides within it the *motion_plan* package that implements the go_to_point nodes used for robot motion
+*SUGGESTION: you should find these packages already installed in this docker workspace:* https://hub.docker.com/r/carms84/exproblab

 ## How to launch